-The estimated biomass increased by 75% in 2013 (O'Driscoll et al. 2015), but then declined in 2014 to a level below the estimates from 2009-12 (see Table 4).
+The estimated biomass increased by 75% in 2013, but then declined in 2014 to a level below the estimates from 2009-12, and has declined further in 2015 (Table 4).
 It is uncertain whether these recent changes are a function of changes in survey coverage, changes in the spawning population, or both.

-The inconsistency in the ability of the aggregation type survey to reliably monitor the same proportion of the population each year has led to a non-robust stock assessment of the Bounty stock with high uncertainty (Ministry or Primary Industries 2014).
+The inconsistency in the ability of the aggregation type survey to reliably monitor the same proportion of the population each year has led to a non-robust stock assessment of the Bounty stock with high uncertainty (O'Driscoll et al. 2016).
 Without a wide-area survey periodically to provide a 'ground truthing' for such aggregation survey results, this will be an on-going problem.
 While the data collected from aggregation surveys are useful for determining if evidence exists for a change in status, they cannot be used to determine the extent of that change.
 Put simply, it is impossible to determine whether changes in observed biomass are due to variability in the survey coverage or to real changes in stock size.